 Hamed Karimi

-I'm a PhD student at the department of Psychology and Neuroscience at Boston College.
+I'm a PhD student in the Department of Psychology and Neuroscience at Boston College.
 I work at the Social and Cognitive Computational Neuroscience Lab, where I am supervised by Stefano Anzellotti.
 Previously, I worked as a research assistant at the Royan Institute under the supervision of Seyed-Mahdi Khaligh-Razavi.
 I got my master's and bachelor's degrees in Computer Science from Amirkabir University of Technology and University of Tehran, respectively.